public-apis/public-apis/CONTRIBUTING.md

 # Contributing to public-apis

-> While the masses of pull requests and community involvement are appreciated, some pull requests have been specifically opened to market company APIs that offer paid solutions.
-This API list is not a marketing tool, but a tool to help the community build applications and use free, public APIs quickly and easily.
-Pull requests that are identified as marketing attempts will not be accepted.
+> While community engagement and the large number of pull requests are greatly appreciated, some submissions have been made solely to promote company APIs that provide paid services.
+Please note that this API list is not intended for marketing, but rather to help the community discover and use free, public APIs for learning and development.
+Pull requests that appear to be promotional in nature will not be accepted.

->
-> Please make sure the API you want to add has full, free access or at least a free tier and does not depend on the purchase of a device/service before submitting.
-An example that would be rejected is an API that is used to control a smart outlet - the API is free, but you must purchase the smart device.
+>Before submitting, ensure that the API you are adding offers completely free access or at least includes a free usage tier, and does not require purchasing a device or service.
+For example, an API that controls a smart outlet may be free to use, but since it requires buying the smart device, it would be rejected.

->
-> Thanks for understanding! :)
+>Thank you for your understanding and for helping keep this list open and accessible to everyone!
 ## Formatting

 Current API entry format: